ThomasH1881/ThomasH1881.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a first-year PhD student at CS Department of UW-Madison.
-My advisor is Prof. Ming Liu.
-My research interests focus on exploring distributed underlying computer system with emerging network devices.
+I am a first-year PhD student at UW-Madison.
+I work in Wisconsin NetLab and my advisor is Prof. Ming Liu.
+My research interests focus on exploring distributed underlying computer systems with emerging network devices.

 This personal website is under construction.
 ======